ManishPoudel/IotAndRoboticsResource/README.md

 ## This repo Contains the resources for IOT and ROBOTICS

+Basic IOT begginners tools requirements
+1. Arduino (or equivalent board).
+(Rs 1000)
+1. Arduino Jumpers.
+(5 per peice)
+1. Bread board (better to buy a high quality one ) (Rs 250/ 350)
+1. Led's (Rs 5/3/4)
+1. Peizo element ( Rs 40/25)
+1. Ir sensor Module(Rs 150/ 250);
+1. 1 digit 8 segment display (Rs 50 / 100)
+1. LCD module arduino (Rs 250/350)
+1. Soil moisture sensor (Rs 250/150)
+1. Ultra sound sensor (Rs 150/200/250)
+1. L293d Motor sensor (Rs 250/350)
+1. BO yello motors (Rs 150/200/250)

+The above mentioned price are approx price.
+For buying these stuffs you can visit himalayansolution.com OR
+In Jamal, Osan Thes stuffs are cheaper.

+It is not necessary to buy all these stuff at once, but experiment with one or two device and then continue to buy others.

 Some IOT and ROBOTICS begginners project :

 1. [LED dimming , fading, blinking.](https://www.youtube.com/watch?v=e1FVSpkw6q4)